waynerv/cookiecutter-pypackage/docs/tutorial.md

 We installed extra dependencies needed by the developer with `-E {group}` options, such as documentation build tools, lint, formatting and test tools etc.

 We also launch a smoke test here by running `poetry run tox`.
-This will run `tox` within created virtual environment, give you a test report and lint report.
+This will run `tox` within a created virtual environment, give you a test report and lint report.
 You should see no errors except some lint warnings.

 You can also activate the virtual environment manually with `poetry shell`, this will create a new shell.